alisdt/online_experiments_course/06_data.rst

 .. topic:: fetch

-    This uses a relatively new function called ``fetch``.
-While this is the best way to send data, it's not supported by all web browsers.
-Notably, it doesn't work on Internet Explorer.
+    This uses a function called ``fetch``.
+Note that this doesn't work on Internet Explorer.
 If you need the experiment to be available on IE, you can either use a different method to send the data (see `the jsPsych documentation <http://www.jspsych.org/overview/data/#storing-data-permanently-as-a-file>`_ )
     or use the `fetch polyfill <https://github.com/github/fetch>`_ [#polyfills]_ .